danforbes/substrate-wiki/Validating-on-PoC-2.md

 # Introduction

-Being a validator on the Polkadot network is simple but there are a few caveats and you need to make it right to ensure your validator will behave itself and earn you testnet [DOT](https://github.com/paritytech/polkadot/wiki/DOT)s.
+Being a validator on the Polkadot network is simple but there are a few caveats and you need to make it right to ensure your validator will behave itself and earn you[DOT](https://github.com/paritytech/polkadot/wiki/DOT)s.

 # Motivation